mhmmdsmdi/Geofences/README.md

 # Geofence Checker

-A C# library for creating and managing geofences using the [NetTopologySuite](https://nettopologysuite.github.io/NetTopologySuite/).
-This library allows for the creation of polygons, circular geofences, and buffered line geofences, as well as checking whether a given point lies inside a geofence.
+A powerful C# library for creating, parsing, and managing geofences using the [NetTopologySuite](https://nettopologysuite.github.io/NetTopologySuite/).
+This library supports various geofence types such as polygons, routes, and circular geofences and includes utilities to check point containment and parse geofence definitions from strings.

 ---

 ## Features

-- **Create Polygons**: Build custom polygon geofences using an array of coordinates.
+- **Create Geofences**:
+  - Polygons with specified coordinates
-- **Create Circular Geofences**: Define geofences with a circular shape around a given center point.
+  - Circular geofences with a center point and radius
-- **Create Buffered Line Geofences**: Generate geofences by buffering a line segment.
+  - Buffered line geofences
+- **Parse Geofences**:
+  - Interpret geofence definitions from string inputs (POLYGON, ROUTE, CIRCULAR formats)
+- **Point-in-Geofence Check**:
-- **Point-in-Geofence Check**: Verify if a point is inside a given geofence.
+  - Verify if a point lies within a specified geofence.

 ---

 ## Installation

-Ensure you have the `NetTopologySuite` NuGet package installed:
+Ensure the `NetTopologySuite` NuGet package is installed:

 ```bash
 dotnet add package NetTopologySuite